PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

     **Note:** Certain forms, such as those of constants, have standard messages with numbers larger than 500.
 -   Do not add standard forms as sub-level forms of other forms (standard or custom).
 -   When using LABELs in your code, use numbers with at least 4 digits.
 This will prevent conflicts with the label numbers used in standard triggers.
+-   To avoid unauthorized changes, any form that has triggers that insert into or update the USERS table is automatically designated as read only for all users except those in the system administrator group (tabula users).

 ## Reports